roomsg/Sensoria/README.md

 - ...

 ### TODOs
-- find out why suddenly the startup of the overview activities has becoming so _terribly_ slow
+- find out why suddenly the startup of the overview activities has becoming so _terribly_ slow, and fix it !
 - use TimerTask (..) iso plain sleeps for refreshing the sensor values
-- extend (basic) implementation of the sensor details activity
+- extend basic implementation of the sensor details activity
-- split off lib (service) and app ?
 - ...